We look forward to providing you with coordinated, compassionate care.

 If you would feel more comfortable having a family member or friend come to your consultation session or treatment appointments, we encourage them to do so.
 Please don’t bring anyone with a cold or flu, or any other contagious illness because they could expose others who have a weak immune system.
 We do not allow children under the age of 12, unless they are accompanied and remain in the lobby.

 At Central Alabama Radiation Oncology, we believe that each patient is unique and deserves the best in patient care.
-We go to great lengths to ensure your experience is as comfortable as possible, and that you are given individualized care and consideration.
+We go to great lengths to ensure your experience is as comfortable as possible and that you are given individualized care and consideration.
 Here is a brief overview of what you can expect during your visits to Central Alabama Radiation Oncology.

 Radiation therapy applies high levels of radiation to kill cancer cells or keep them from growing and dividing while minimizing damage to healthy cells.
 Radiation therapy is delivered in many different ways depending upon the type of cancer and the stage of treatment.
 The following are the types of radiation treatment we provide: